takeshiimbert/JackoboLeChocobo/README.md

 Trainer by day 🌇, Developer/Programmer by night 🌆.
 Passionate about computing, electronics and video game content.
 I develop applications mainly for Windows and Linux.

-Known as "Jackobo Le Chocobo" and "Takeshi Imbert" depending on the project/content.

 <!--
 **JackoboLeChocobo/JackoboLeChocobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.